sjmeverett/promised-csv/README.md

 Note that you can tell the parser not to accumulate nulls when you instantiate it, which is handy for missing out some rows.

-    var reader = new CsvReader(true);
+    //true means discard nulls returned from the map function var reader = new CsvReader(true);

     return reader.read('myfile.csv', function (data) {
       if (data[1] === 'skip')
         return null;